henry2craftman/henry2craftman/README.md

 **1. Industrial Digital Twin & PLC Integration**
 *   **Virtualizing Real-World Factories:** I have led the development of simulators for industrial robots and facilities, establishing a 1:1 connection with **Mitsubishi (MELSEC) PLCs** in a Unity-based virtual environment for real-time control and predictive maintenance.
-*   **Designing Robust Data Pipelines:** I have architected and implemented seamless, bidirectional data communication architectures between physical equipment and digital twins, utilizing industrial protocols such as TCP/IP, MQTT, and Firebase.
+*   **Designing Robust Data Pipelines:** I have architected and implemented seamless, bidirectional data communication architectures between physical equipment and digital twins, utilizing industrial protocols such as TCP/IP, MQTT, and Firebase. [[연동 영상]](https://youtu.be/Z7nRL82oNe8) [[로봇 티칭 영상]](https://youtu.be/wVCwxrtvSr4)

 **2. AI-Powered Synthetic Data Generation for Vision AI**
 *   **Collaborations with Top-Tier Research Institutions:** I spearheaded a project in partnership with **Naver LABs and the Agency for Defense Development (ADD)** to create a development pipeline for photorealistic 3D data, crucial for training advanced AI models.